developerimadhussain/developerimadhussain/README.md

 Here are a few projects I've worked on, listed from most recent to oldest:

--**Easy to Buy**: An e-commerce application designed to enhance the user shopping experience.
+- **Easy to Buy**: An e-commerce application designed to enhance the user shopping experience.
 I am currently working on this project, with approximately 60% completed.
 Once finished, I plan to host it on a live server.
 - **[MA Studio and Stationary](http://mastudioandstationary.42web.io/)**: A web-based application for managing transactions, including BKash and Nagad services.
 - **[2nd Foundation](http://2ndfoundation.liveblog365.com/)**: A Web based application which is developed for Volunteer based organizations in bd such as KIN school, SWAPNOTTHAN school etc which work for poor child education.
 - **Online Food Order**: A web platform for ordering food online with user-friendly features.